CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 > Most Cesium apps do not render the scene directly; instead, the `Viewer` object's default render loop renders the scene implicit to the user.
 The tests are an exception; most tests explicitly render the scene.

-Cesium adds several custom Jasmine matchers to make rendering tests more concise and to support running tests with the WebGL stub.
+Cesium adds several custom Jasmine matchers to make the rendering tests more concise and to support running tests with the WebGL stub.
 When using the WebGL stub, the WebGL implementation is a noop, and test expectations that rely on reading back from WebGL are ignored.
 The rendering custom matchers are:

 * `toRender`
 * `notToRender`